patrickbucher/docs/weinberg/how-software-is-built.md

 - Behaviours that might produce good results in the short run (e.g. deploying hacks to fix bugs, skip on testing to save time) cause trouble in the long run.
-One fails to see this connection, gets addicted to such a bad behaviour, and stays with the faulty intervention model―a disease of limited intelligence.
+One fails to see this connection, gets addicted to such a bad behaviour, and stays with the faulty intervention model—a disease of limited intelligence.

-Some interventions cause more harm than good, so one might conclude that doing harm is actually intended―which is very rarely the case!
+Some interventions cause more harm than good, so one might conclude that doing harm is actually intended—which is very rarely the case!
 To analyze such situations without getting paranoid, the _Helpful Model_ can be applied:

 > No matter how it looks, everyone is _trying_ to be helpful.